 An IdHS may include an active want or warrant.
 Many airports elect to focus their efforts solely on the credentialing process and consider wants and warrants to fall under law enforcement jurisdiction.
 An airport in this circumstance may choose to simply notify the warrant issuer that the individual has applied for a position, but not release any other information (PII such as address or contact number should be kept confidential).
-Each airport should have a policy indicating their procedure for an active want or warrant.
+Airports need to develop a policy regarding the action they will take if an active want or warrant is found during a CHRC or in an RBN.
+Local legal advice should be sought when developing policies.

 Some airports run an annual Wants and Warrants check for all airport ID badge holders.
-However, with Rap Back participation, annual Wants and Warrants checks would be unnecessary as the program would send an RBN for that triggering event.
+However, once users are subscribed into Rap Back, annual Wants and Warrants checks become unnecessary as the subcribing entity will receive an RBN for triggering events.
+Local legal advice should be sought prior to performing a Wants and Warrants check.